joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-07-minimize-product.md

 The latter minus the former is $10\times ((B(D-C))-(A(D-C))$, which is positive, and so it is the former product that we should aim for.

 So here's what we do.
-Let $8$ and $9$ be the high-high numbers, $5$ and $6$ be the low-high numbers, and $7$ be the mid-high number.
-Similarly for low-low, mid-low, and high-low.
-Suppose our first number  was high-high; then, chances are it will be our highest number so we don't want our lowest number next to it.
+Let $7$, $8$, and $9$ be the high-high numbers, $5$ and $6$ be the low-high numbers, and similarly for low-low ($0$, $1$, $2$) and high-low ($3$, $4$).
+Suppose our first number is high-high; then, chances are it will be our highest number so we don't want our lowest number next to it.
 So if we get a low-low second number, it goes in the bottom-left.
-A high-low number goes in the top-left, and the mid-low number $2$ goes in either right slot at random.
+A high-low number goes in the top-left.
 If our first number was low-high, chances are it will not be our highest number, so it should be paired only with a low-low or mid-low number.
 Similarly for a low first number.

 That brings us to the third number.
 Here, the only question is whether the fourth number is likelier to be higher or lower.
 If we have two numbers on the left or on the right, we place the third so that we are likely to pair the biggest left-number with the biggest right-number.
 If one number is on the left and one on the right, we place the third so that the bigger of the third and fourth numbers is likely to be on the left.

 And that's it.
+This strategy has an expectation of $1080.31$, a figure I arrived at computationally but not by random Monte Carlo simulation.
+Instead my code considers every possible sequence of four numbers and averages the resulting products.

 Code: